Sketch out your future in design.

 - You must select and register your compulsory major(s)/minor(s) as soon as possible

-- The 6 advanced courses from one of the design streams, plus DES101 and DES105, will constitute a major in that stream.
-The 4 advanced courses from one of the design streams will constitute a minor in that stream
+- The 6 developing and graduate courses (72 units) from one of the design streams, plus DES101 and DES105, will constitute a major in that stream.
+The 4 developing and graduate courses (48 units) from one of the design streams will constitute a minor in that stream

-- Students can convert their chosen minor into a second major by taking 2 further advanced DES courses in that stream
+- Students can convert their chosen minor into a second major by taking 2 further advanced DES courses (24 units) in that stream

 - Students must commence the advanced design courses in Semester 1 following the successful completion of DES105